 Some admins may find that SFDX does not offer all the functionality they need, especially if they have highly customized Salesforce environments.

-SFDX introduces new deployment processes, which may require extra time and effort to implement.
+SFDX introduces new deployment processes, which may require extra time and effort.

-While SFDX supports a wide variety of metadata types, some are not yet fully supported.
+While SFDX supports various metadata types, some are not yet fully supported.

 SFDX introduces new security considerations that admins may not be familiar with, such as managing access to scratch orgs and protecting source code repositories.

-Adopting SFDX requires an upfront investment in terms of time, effort, and resources.
-This can be a challenge for organizations that are already resource-constrained.
+Adopting SFDX requires an upfront investment in time, effort, and resources, which can be challenging for already resource-constrained organizations.

 SFDX introduces new dependency management requirements, which can be hard to navigate.